Leonardo2102/gpn-airport-back/README.md

 - Setup database:

-1. Create a PostgresSQL database, under the same name you put in `.env`. _Note: dont't worry about tables or collections, the API will set them up._
+Create a PostgresSQL database, under the same name you put in `.env`. _Note: dont't worry about tables or collections, the API will set them up._

-### Scripts
+### :rocket: Running the app

 - Run the project locally: